 Certain steps are essential to initiate a failover,

 - In the case of another outage, it is necessary to failover again.
 It is advisable to set up another passive namespace and update the pairing.

 - Once the messages are recovered pull them from the primary namespace and use that namespace outside of the geo-recovery set up or delete the old primary namespace.

 Security is one of the important parameters in any resource.
-Event hubs provide security at two levels,
+Azure Event hubs provide security at two levels,

 Every request to a secure resource must be authorized to ensure that the client has required permissions to access the data.
-Azure event hubs provide few options for authorizing access through,
+Azure Event Hubs provide few options for authorizing access through,

 - Azure Active Directory